idannyou/int_structables/docs/README.md

 ### Phase 1: Backend setup and front end user authentication (2 days)

 **Objective:** Functioning rails project with front-end authentication.
+Front end user authentication forms will be completely styled.

-### Phase 2: Calculus Concept Model, API and components (2 days)
+### Phase 2: Calculus Concept Model, API and components (3 days)

 **Objective:** Calculus Concepts can be created, read, edited, and destroyed through the API.
+Images and videos can be uploaded and working.
+Calculus form will be completely styled.

-### Phase 3: Steps (2 days)
+### Phase 3: Steps (1 day)

 **Objective:** Steps belong to the Calculus Concepts that can be created, read, edited, and destroyed through the API.
+Steps forms will be completely styled.

 ### Phase 4: Comments (2 days)

 **Objective:** Comments belong to the Calculus Concepts that can be created, read, edited, and destroyed through the API.
+Comment forms will be completely styled.

 ### Phase 5: Search for Calculus Concepts (2 days)

 **Objective:** Add search feature.
+Search forms and results will be completely styled.